Panoramic view of Target Field in Minneapolis, home of the Minnesota Twins, as viewed from the upper deck behind home plate

 Drivers also have the option of heading east into downtown and finding parking at one of the numerous structures in the area, from high-rise offices to hotels to retail centers, all within a short walk of Target Field and typically cheaper (in the $5-12 range).

-Minneapolis hotels near Target Field
+Minneapolis hotels near the ballpark

 Loews Minneapolis Hotel – 0.2 miles away